poc7667/TOEFL_notebook/integration_writing.md

 - In this lecture, the teacher made several points about whether or not + [eg. the proffessors should attend TV shows]

-- however, the teacher argues[//] that
+- however, the teacher argues (//) that

-- [the teacher's lecture] __casts doubts on__ the [author's opinion] by using [a number of points ] __that are contrary__ to these benefits
+- [the teacher's lecture] __ casts doubts on __ the [author's opinion] by using [a number of points ] __that are contrary__ to these benefits

-- The first argument that the teacher uses// to question the author's point of view on the reading is ...
+- The first argument that the teacher uses (//) to question [the author's point of view on the reading] is ...
     - the teacher claims that [SENTENCE]

-- Another point that the teacher uses// to refute// the [ finding  appeared on the reading is ]
+- Another point that the teacher uses (//) to refute (//) the [ findings  appeared on the reading is ]

 - The final/last statement that the teacher indicates/ is that [SENTENCE]
-    - [But in the reading article] the authoer states that [SENTENCE]
+    - [But in the reading article] the author states that [SENTENCE]
     -  As a result, the teacher __contends that__ [OPINION]
     -  general TV viewers actually prefer light topics __rather than__ serious lecture for after-dinner viewing

-- In conslusion, the points made in this lecture __contrast with__ [those mentioned in the reading]
+- In conslusion, the points made in this lecture __contrast with__ [those mentioned points in the reading]
-    - [Something] might suffer eg. my reputation might suffer
+    - [STH] might suffer eg. my reputation might suffer
     - these three points demostrate [the ideas presented in the reading] are in doubt

+## vocabularies and phrases

+- A benefits B / A benefit from / A be beneficial to
+-

+# Template 2

+## introduction paragraph

+- the proffessor and the reading passage __both discuss__ ...
+- however, the proffessor __discords with__ [the ideas in the reading passage that]
+- he offers several reasons to oppose the arguments of this article

+## paragraph 1

+- first of all, although in the article the author claims that ... , the proffessor indicates that
+- therefore, the proffessor actually believes that

+## paragraph 2

+- second, even though the author states that ... , the professor mentions that ...
+- Thus, the professor can conclude that

+## paragraph 3

+- finally, while the author indicates ... , the proffessor points out that
+- as a result, the proffessor contends that

+## concluding paragraph

+- in sum, [the argument in this article] __ seems to be somewhat convincing at the first glance __, however, the proffessor __ proves its inaccuracy with  __....

+## vocabularies and phrases

+- although / even though / while
+- somewhat / a bit of / a sort of